 The Black beauty walking stick is large and compact, with a velvety-black coloration on its legs and body.
-In the wild morph, the eyes are eyes appear a golden-yellow, the mouthparts range from red and the antenna are black at the base but fade to a brown toward the tip, which is white.
-It has two pairs of wings: the forewings and the hindwings.
-The forewings are small, leathery, and mostly black with yellow viens, and the hindwings are bright red.
+In the wild morph, the eyes appear a golden-yellow, the mouthparts are red, and the antenna are black at the base but fade to a brown toward the tip, which is white.
+It has two pairs of wings: the forewings and hindwings.
+The forewings are small, leathery, and mostly black with yellow veins, and the hindwings are bright red.
 There exists a pink morph, known only in captivity, which has the same overall black velvety body, but with yellow mouthparts and pink hindwings.
 Males are smaller and slenderer than females, and nymphs look like small versions of the adults without any wings.

 The black beauty walking stick can be differentiated from similar species by its small fore- and hindwings.
 The black beauty walking stick has a couple of synonymous common names: Peruvian black beauty walking stick and the golden-eyed stick insect.
 These names all refer to Peruphasma schultei.

 The black beauty walking stick has a liquid irritant it can spray at predators.
 It is corrosive and has a strong odor.

 It is found in small patches of dwarf tropical forest where an unidentified pepper tree species lives.

 Though not enough information is known on this relatively new species to determine home range size, population number or density, the entire known range is restricted to the Cordillera del Condor in northern Peru, which is only five hectares in size.

 In the wild, the black beauty walking stick eats exclusively from an as-yet unidentified species of pepper tree from the Schinus genus, but in captivity will eat lilac and privet.